 - KUMC Board Preparation Program

 - Preparation for Medical Board Exams is critical to the academic success and progression of students.
 Academic counseling and resources in preparation for Step 1 and Step 2 USMLE Exams are available.

 - Faculty and Resident Development

-- A large group session based on issues of culture and diversity takes place as part of an Orientation program for all 120 PGY1 residents.
+- A large group session based on issues of culture and diversity takes place as part of the first year Orientation program.
 This session will lay the foundation for subsequent modules and will address the health status of minority populations, key determinants of health in these populations, and health beliefs and their relationship to cultural factors.

 - A national expert on issues of culture and diversity will be sponsored on the campus during the noon hour.
 This session will lay the foundation for any subsequent resident modules and will address the health disparities, key determinants of health in these populations, and health beliefs and their relationship to cultural factors.

-- Annual surveys will be conducted of PGY1-3 residents to assess their level of cultural awareness.
+- Annual surveys will be conducted of all first year medical students to assess their level of cultural awareness.

-- Other resources include tutoring, books, casettes and cd's in content areas, programs for reading improvement and speed reading, and assistance with writing personal statements and resumes.
+- Other resources include: tutoring, books, programs for reading improvement and speed reading, and assistance with writing personal statements and resumes.

 - The OCED Library is also available to help students become well-prepared and culturally competent physicians.